-Industry 4.0 (smart manufacturing) enhances global manufacturing by using IT, big data and best-operating technologies.
-It aims at giving manufacturing industry improved and quicker production of products with higher safety.
+Industry 4.0 (smart manufacturing) enhances global manufacturing by using IT, big data, and best-operating technologies.
+It aims at giving the manufacturing industry improved and quicker production of products with higher safety.

-Smart manufacturing (Industry 4.0) is the current phase of manufacturing industries, which constitute high usage of the industrial automation solution, robotics, device connectivity and exchange of data.
+Smart manufacturing (Industry 4.0) is the current phase of manufacturing industries, which constitutes high usage of the industrial automation solution, robotics, device connectivity, and exchange of data.

-The adoption of Industry 4.0 helps manufacturers to enhance machine-to-machine communication, monitor processes and resources, improve the overall safety by providing connected and productive manufacturing.
+The adoption of Industry 4.0 helps manufacturers to enhance machine-to-machine communication, monitor processes, and resources, and improve overall safety by providing connected and productive manufacturing.

-Here are some of the top trends in Industry 4.0 to watch for in 2021:
+Top trends in Industry 4.0 to watch for in 2021

 Manufacturers are using cloud computing to transfer data from one point to another in no time.
 Through big data, manufacturers can monitor their supply chain much quicker and with ease.
 Solving customer queries and keeping track of materials and deliveries has become much easier.

-“IoT functionality enables machines to perform many tasks like - track and study production quotas, create models of machines needing maintenance, and also consolidate control rooms.
+“IoT functionality enables machines to perform many tasks like - tracking and studying production quotas, creating models of machines needing maintenance, and also consolidating control rooms.

-Machines can self-report problems, give insight on ways to enhance the performance.
+Machines can self-report problems, and give insight into ways to enhance performance.
 Also, they can generate feedback on product performance and consumer usage.

-According to experts, companies those are using analytics likely to see a high rise in their revenue, improved customer satisfaction, and product quality.
+According to experts, companies that are using analytics are likely to see a high rise in their revenue, improved customer satisfaction, and product quality.

-Predictive maintenance is a technique which is used to predict the condition of in-service machinery or equipment to determine when maintenance servicing or maintenance of equipment is needed.
+Predictive maintenance is a technique that is used to predict the condition of in-service machinery or equipment to determine when maintenance servicing or maintenance of equipment is needed.

-To put it in simple words, predictive maintenance or condition monitoring is an Industry 4.0 software which informs manufacturers about the condition of their current working machinery.
+To put it in simple words, predictive maintenance or condition monitoring is an Industry 4.0 software that informs manufacturers about the condition of their current working machinery.